Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 Most of the time we couldn't leave our house after 8pm, or go further than 5 km from our door.
 They had police on the streets and you’d get an on-the-spot fine: $1,000, or something stupid like that.

-We also haven't been able to go home, so haven’t seen families or friends in three years.
+We also haven't been able to go home.
+We haven’t seen families or friends in three years.
 That takes its toll.

 Other than family, what do you miss most about the UK?

-To be honest, it’s mainly food and drinks.
+To be honest, it’s mainly food and drink.
 I miss Carling, which is something I never thought I’d say.
-I miss a good proper ale – they all have bubbles over here.
+I miss Fanta Fruit Twist.
+I miss a good proper ale; they all have bubbles over here.

 Are Aussie fans different to British ones?